Arrow7000/maoz-tzur/README.md

 - [ ] Add nusach Edut HaMizrach
 - [ ] Add Octocat icon to link to repo on GitHub
 - [ ] Add credit to HebCal and ipgeolocation
+- [ ] Make Menorah display correct number of candles to light for the evening
+- [ ] Revamp Menorah in SVG, with more concordant colours

 ### Fixes